 Sheba’s ARC Innovation Center (Accelerate, Redesign, Collaborate) is a powerful example of how the hospital embodies Israel’s startup culture.
 ARC focuses on collaborating with progressive partners to inspire innovation and invest in digital health.
-This project with XRHealth will apply their VR platform for personalized physical therapy, pain relief, cognitive therapy, and other healthcare operations.
-Consequently, the union with XRHealth, leader in therapeutic applications of extended reality, marks a huge step towards Sheba’s goal to transform the hospital entirely to a premier digital health center.
+This project with XRHealth will apply its VR platform for personalized physical therapy, pain relief, cognitive therapy, and other healthcare operations.
+Consequently, the union with XRHealth, a leader in therapeutic applications of extended reality, marks a huge step toward Sheba’s goal to transform the hospital entirely to a premier digital health center.

 The VRHealth Platform is XRHealth’s flagship product.
 It provides healthcare facilities with a range of VR medical apps – such as for motor function, pain management, behavioral conditions, and cognitive evaluation and training.
 The platform enables medical professionals to analyze patient data in real-time, tracking their recovery both remotely and on-site.